microsoft/coyote/docs/ref/Microsoft.Coyote.Actors/IActorRuntime.md

 | [SendEvent](IActorRuntime/SendEvent.md)(…) | Sends an asynchronous [`Event`](./Event.md) to an actor. |

 ## Remarks

 See [Programming model: asynchronous actors](/coyote/concepts/actors/overview) for more information.

-See [Programming model: asynchronous actors](/coyote/concepts/actors/overview) for more information.